 The minute you land on the Big Island of Hawaii, you realize you are in a land like no other.

 Where else can you drive a highway with the Pacific Ocean on one side and black lava fields on the other?
-And the best place to learn more about the volcanoes and lava flows is the Hawai’i Volcanoes National Park.
+And the best place to learn more about the volcanoes and lava flows is the Hawai’i Volcanoes National Park, making it to the top of must places to visit in USA.

 It is about 2-hours drive from Kona and about 45-minute’s drive from Hilo.
 The park encompasses the summits of two active volcanoes – Mauna Loa and Kilauea.